Ipswich Motorway: Construction

+Following completion of the final interchange, the Ipswich Motorway was commissioned on 17 May 1994.

 Upgrade

-In 2003, planning for an upgrade of the entire road began.
+In 2003, just 9 years after it was completed, planning for an upgrade of the entire motorway began.
 The road was identified in the South East Queensland Infrastructure Plan and Program as one requiring urgent attention.
 An upgrade was needed to improve safety and relieve traffic congestion.

-With the Federal Government funding provided, the upgrades were completed from the Centenary Motorway interchange to the Logan Motorway interchange.
+An upgrade of the Granard Road interchange was the first project to be built.
+It was opened on 31 August 2006 by Federal Minister for Transport Jim Lloyd.
+Next was an upgrade to the section between Wacol and Goodna, including the rebuilding of the Logan Motorway interchange.
+Construction commenced in February 2007, and was completed in late 2009.